RubenVG02/BioInsectiNet/README.md

-# Fungic Bioinsecticide Discovery
+# BioInsectiNet: Neural Network and Genetic Algorithm Framework for Bioinsecticide Design

 ## Overview

-This project facilitates the discovery and design of new bioinsecticides based on target proteins.
-It includes tools for predicting toxicity, generating bioinsecticides, and obtaining 3D structures of designed molecules.
-The project leverages neural networks for toxicity prediction and bioinsecticide generation, along with genetic algorithms to refine designs.
+This project enables the discovery and design of novel bioinsecticides targeting specific proteins.
+It features tools for predicting toxicity, generating bioinsecticides, and obtaining 3D structures of the designed molecules.
+By leveraging neural networks for toxicity prediction and bioinsecticide generation, combined with genetic algorithms for design refinement, this project enhances the efficiency and specificity of bioinsecticide development.

 ## Usage